dethe/dungeonnights/pages/spout_lore.markdown

 * Bitey 2 - Clovis' axe
 * Book Bound in Pale Leather - Tsafnur's mysterious songbook
-* The False Chantarelle - an apparently indistructible painting of a naked woman in chains, said to be a portal to another world
 * Galdulka - Round, floating creatures with one large eye and many eyestalks, ferociously intelligent and extremely powerful, devoted parents.
 * Hadrekki - Small, colourful dragons kept as pets and familiars.
 Smart and loyal.
 * Hadri - One of the reptile races, humanoid, but with a mass of snakes where their neck and head should be.
 Often use illusions to pass as human.